What You Need to Start Making Pottery at Home – My Guide for New Potters

 Banding Wheel

 A banding wheel is a helpful piece of equipment to have in your studio.
 It is mainly used in hand-building and decorating.
-It assists artists in accessing all sides of their work without the need to manually reposition it.
+It helps artists access all sides of their work without manually repositioning it.
 Its steady rotation facilitates the uniform application of materials and patterns, making it easier to create evenly decorated pieces.

 Various types of banding wheels are available.
 To help you select the one that’s best for your needs and budget, be sure to check out my detailed article on the “Best Banding Wheels.”